SoftBank sheds $8.9bn as ‘whale’ options bets unnerve traders

 Traders in Tokyo said the report had helped crystallise the perception among some investors that SoftBank’s behaviour as a company increasingly resembled that of a hedge fund, populated with former investment bankers with a massive appetite for risk.

-SoftBank shares lost 7.2 per cent on Monday – a fall that erased ¥946bn (€7.5 billion) from the company’s market capitalisation.
+SoftBank shares lost 7.2 per cent on Monday – a fall that erased 946 billion yen (€7.5 billion) from the company’s market capitalisation.
 The benchmark Nikkei 225, in which SoftBank is the second biggest component, according to Bloomberg data, dropped 0.5 per cent.

 Before the fall on Monday, SoftBank’s stock had climbed 33 per cent this year.
 The slide followed two days of declines on the Nasdaq at the end of last week.